 The purpose of your candle can also influence your scent selection.
 For example, if you plan to use your candle for relaxation and stress relief, you may want to choose scents that are known to promote calmness, such as lavender or chamomile.
 If you plan to use your candle for a romantic evening, you may want to choose sensual or romantic scents such as rose or sandalwood.

 - Test scents before committing to a large batch

-It’s important to test your fragrance oils before committing to a large batch of candles.
-Some fragrances can be overpowering or can change when combined with other ingredients, so it’s a good idea to test the fragrance by making a small sample candle first.
+It’s important to test your oils before committing to a large batch of candles.
+Some fragrances can be overpowering or can change when combined with other ingredients, so it’s a good idea to test the oil by making a small sample candle first.
 This will give you the opportunity to adjust the scent strength or change the fragrance altogether if it doesn’t meet your expectations.

 - Combine scents to create unique blends

-Don’t be afraid to experiment with combining different fragrance oils to create unique and interesting scents.
+Don’t be afraid to experiment with combining different oils to create unique and interesting scents.
 You can mix different scents to create your own unique blend that is tailored to your preferences or the preferences of your audience.
 Just be sure to keep track of the ratios of each scent you use so that you can reproduce your favorite blends in the future.